-1. Know your value
+1. Research your company

 - Track your performance.
 Depending on your job, you should be able to show your boss your success rate on past projects, before and after statistics, etc.